ivanursul/ivanursul/articles/java/maps.md

 Some usual methods are listed below, for further information feel free to check the <a href="https://docs.oracle.com/javase/9/docs/api/java/util/List.html">official website</a>:
 * V	put(K key, V value) - *Associates the specified value with the specified key in this map*
 * V	remove(Object key) - *Removes the mapping for a key from this map if it is present*
-* Collection<V>	values() - *Returns a Collection view of the values contained in this map*
+* Collection<&#xfeff;V>	values() - *Returns a Collection view of the values contained in this map*
-* void	clear() - *Removes all of the mappings from this map**
+* void	clear() - *Removes all of the mappings from this map*

 There are three groups of *Map* implementations:
-* General-purpose *(HashMap, TreeMap and LinkedHashMap),
+* General-purpose *(HashMap, TreeMap and LinkedHashMap)*,
-* Special-purpose *(EnumMap, WeakHashMap and IdentityHashMap),
+* Special-purpose *(EnumMap, WeakHashMap and IdentityHashMap)*,
 * Concurrent implementations *(ConcurrentHashMap)*.

 ### <a href="#hashMap" name="hashMap"><i class="fa fa-link anchor" aria-hidden="true"></i></a> HashMap

 *HashMap* extends AbstractMap<K,V> Class and implements Map<K,V>, Cloneable and Serializable Interfaces.
 Also, it represents an implementation of Map based on HashTable.
 The advantage is that the execution time remains constant even for large sets.
 In other words *HashMap* is used if the speed is important to you and iteration order is not your primary focus.
 The characteristic about *HashMap* is that order of the elements is not guaranteed and it can shuffle time to time.

 For adding an element, the requirements are key and value.
-As it is said, keys are used to retrieve values and in this case, it can be **null**.
-HashMap generates a hashcode for the key and checks if there is any value associated with it.
+As it is said, keys are used to retrieve values and in this case, it can be **null**. *HashMap* generates a hashcode for the key and checks if there is any value associated with it.
 If it is, then HashMap returns the value, otherwise, it adds value associated to the key.

+Below are the most commonly used *HashMap* methods:
+* V	replace(K key, V value) - *Replaces the entry for the specified key only if it is currently mapped to some value*
+* boolean containsKey(Object key) - *Returns true if this map contains a mapping for the specified key*
+* boolean isEmpty() - *Returns true if this map contains no key-value mappings*

 **Example**
 ```